ecresp1el/organoid-roi-tool/simple_projection_tool/README.md

   overlays the per-image data points on top of the boxplot so the distribution is visible.
 - `figures/per_image_summaries/` - one PNG/SVG per sample showing a 3×2 grid of
-  max/mean/median projections (top row) and their statistics (bottom row), making it easy to correlate each TIFF with the CSV values.
+  max/mean/median projections (top row) and their statistics (bottom row), making it easy to correlate each TIFF with the CSV values without leaving the dataset.
 - Statistical tests use `scipy`; install it in the same environment if it is not already available.

-To process the Nestin/DCX dataset:
+To process the Nestin/DCX dataset (remember to verify the base path first):

 ```bash
 conda activate organoid_roi_incucyte_imaging